crend02/GeoVR/docs/USER.md

 * Use the trigger to switch back to Buildingview

 #### Planning view
-* Planning area
-* 10 different fixed object-types
-* Place, rotate, move and delete with respect to constraints
+In the second mode, the planning view, a user can select, rotate, place, move or delete objects with the left controller.
+There are ten different fixed object types.
+While selecting an object, the objects preview will be shown at the pointed grid cell.
+It is green or red according to whether it can be placed or not (see contraints).
+Additionally, it is only possible to place objects into the with white indicated area, since this is the defined area of interest.

 ![area of interest screenshot](aoi.png)

-#### Constraints
+##### Constraints
 Constraints are certain requirements which have to be satisfied in order to place an object.
 These are different for every object type.
-For example, a tree has to be place on a green area.
+For example, a tree has to be place on a green area and a footpath has to be placed next to a street or parking area.
 If the constraint is fulfilled the objects preview will be displayed in green.
 If not, the preview will be displayed in red and an information will be displayed explaining why the object cannot be placed.